mzazon/awesome-cloud-projects/gcp/database-performance-automation-alloydb-ai-monitoring-intelligence/database-performance-automation-alloydb-ai-monitoring-intelligence.md

 ## Discussion

 This recipe demonstrates the integration of AlloyDB AI's advanced vector capabilities with Google Cloud's intelligent monitoring and automation services to create a self-optimizing database environment.
-The solution leverages AlloyDB's PostgreSQL compatibility with Google's custom silicon optimizations, including the ScaNN vector index for efficient similarity search across performance patterns.
+The solution leverages AlloyDB's PostgreSQL compatibility with Google's custom silicon optimizations, including the pgvector extension for efficient similarity search across performance patterns.

 The architecture combines real-time performance monitoring through Cloud Monitoring with AI-driven analysis using Vertex AI, creating a feedback loop that continuously improves database performance.
 AlloyDB AI's vector search capabilities enable the system to identify patterns in performance metrics and correlate them with successful optimization strategies from historical data.
 This approach moves beyond traditional threshold-based alerting to predictive, pattern-based optimization.